Researchers

 • Interaction of product properties and process design

-• Microstructure design development for the use of process-related material flows as functional products
+• Microstructure design development for the utilisation of process-related material flows as functional products

 • Health-oriented catering concepts in the New Work sector